rakvat/transform-social.org/content/texte/tools.md

 even to the anarchy of Mr. Proudhon, according to one's own discretion.*

 Panarchy solves the "too big to fail"-problem by running multiple systems in parallel in the same region.
-The idea of panarchy is however also popular in market-liberal or so-called anarcho- capitalist circles as it takes the idea of competition without any restrictions to the level of political systems.
+The idea of panarchy is however also popular in market-liberal or so-called anarcho-capitalist circles as it takes the idea of competition without any restrictions to the level of political systems.
 Panarchy could lead to increased ableism and uneven distribution of care work, if those currently requiring less care would switch to competitive systems and switch back to cooperative systems once they are older and again require more care.